defencedigital/moduk-frontend-guidance-site/src/site/get-started/use-a-module-bundler.md

 If that does not work, import `initAll` from `@moduk/frontend/dist/client/moduk-frontend.umd.js`.

-Remember to check that interactive components such as the accordion still function correctly after doing this.
+Remember to check that interactive components still work correctly, for example the accordion.

 ## Using TypeScript